Pitsford School: Buildings

 As the school grew, new buildings were added to accommodate the increasing pupil numbers.

 The Michael Robinson Memorial Library was built in 1992.
-The Foundation stone was dedicated by Her Majesty Queen Elizabeth The Queen Mother during a ceremony in the school Gymnasium, shortly before the building was completed on 30 June 1992.
+The foundation stone was dedicated by Queen Elizabeth The Queen Mother during a ceremony in the school gymnasium, shortly before the building was completed on 30 June 1992.

 The Sunley Science and Technology was built in 1998.
 The guest of honour at the official opening was ex-Prime minister Baroness Margaret Thatcher.

 The Duckworth Building was completed in February 2012 and houses the Junior School.
 This building celebrates the support since the founding of the School of Keith Duckworth and his family.
 It is situated on the old orchard site to the North of Pitsford Hall.

 Notable visitors

 Queen Mother

-On 30 June 1992 Her Majesty Queen Elizabeth The Queen Mother visited Northamptonshire Grammar School and laid the Foundation stone of the Michael Robinson Memorial Library.
+On 30 June 1992, Queen Elizabeth The Queen Mother visited Northamptonshire Grammar School and laid the Foundation stone of the Michael Robinson Memorial Library.
 The Queen Mother regularly visited Pitsford Hall in the twenties and thirties as a guest of Captain Drummond, Master of the Pytchley Hunt.
 The small conservatory at the front of the house was added by Captain Drummond so that the then Queen Mother, Queen Mary, could watch her granddaughters' riding lessons on the front lawn.
 This was renovated in time for the Royal Visit.
 The school now awards the Queen Elizabeth the Queen Mother Scholarship.